 4. Build a store

 With solid business practices in place, it’s time to build your online store.

 Start with your website foundation

 Purchase a domain name and hosting

 Your first step is buying a domain name — the URL that customers type in to reach your website.
-Pick something that represents your business and is easy to remember and try to avoid numbers and hard-to-spell words.
+Pick something that represents your online business, is easy to remember, and doesn’t contain numbers and hard-to-spell words.
 Here’s a guide that walks you through other important considerations.

 WordPress is a free website building platform designed to be accessible for people of all technical experience levels.
 It includes a highly visual editor that enables you to build pages with no code experience, and is completely customizable.

-Most hosting providers offer one-click WordPress installations while others, like WordPress.com, come with WordPress pre-installed.
-Read the full instructions for installing WordPress on all major hosting providers.
+Most hosting providers offer one-click WordPress installations while others, like Woo Express, come with WordPress, WooCommerce, and a number of extensions pre-installed.

 WooCommerce is a plugin for WordPress.
 To install it, head to the “Plugins” section of your WordPress dashboard, search for WooCommerce, and click “Install.”
 A setup wizard will walk you through the process.

 A WordPress theme helps define the design and layout of your site.
 There are hundreds of free and paid options — a bit of browsing will lead you to the right fit for your online business.